Reading the Fine Print

 Common phrases used in credit card offers include:

-“Raising rates” All issuers will change your rate if you
+“Raising rates” All issuers will change your rate if you violate

-“Average daily balance” A technique for calculating
+“Average daily balance” A technique for calculating finance

-card accounts) based on average balance that exists each day.
+accounts) based on average balance that exists each day.

 “Grace period” The grace period ranges from 20 to 25 days.